-For all core secondary math courses, we use Prentice Hall student and teacher textbooks.
-In addition to the resources that accompany the teacher's edition of the textbook, we have very well-developed lesson plans, supplemental resources, and access to web resources for every course.
+For all core secondary math courses Math 7 through Algebra 2, we use Open Up Resources.
+In addition to the resources that accompany the teacher's edition available online, we have very well-developed lesson plans written by teachers who have taught at NCAI in the past.
 Students are graded on mastery of the content shown through daily classwork and homework assignments, regular quizzes, tests, in-class projects, and class participation.
 Descriptions of specific classes are provided below.

 Math 7: Students will build a foundation for higher-level math classes.
-Major themes include working with integers, fractions and decimals, number theory, ratios, proportions, geometry, measurement and data analysis.
+Major themes include working with ratios, proportions, geometry, measurement and data analysis.
 Using hands-on and interactive lessons, as well as incorporating organizational skills, are vital for student success in this course.
-Required materials: scientific calculator, 3-ring binder, loose-leaf graph paper.
-The textbook is Pearson Hall Mathematics: Course 2.

-Pre-Algebra: Students will build a foundation for higher-level math classes.
+Math 8: Students will continue to build a foundation for higher-level math classes.
 Major themes include communicating with variables and signed numbers and expressions; using formulas and solving equations; rates and proportion, similarity, scaling, and basic trigonometry; probability; dependent relationships and linear functions; working with coordinate graphs, spreadsheets, and graphing and analyzing data; symmetry, transformations and patterns; spatial relationships, nets, surface area and volume.
-Required materials: scientific calculator, 3-ring binder, loose-leaf graph paper.
-The textbook is Pearson Hall Prealgebra.

 Algebra 1: Algebra I is the principle course in the high school mathematics sequence at NCA.
 It is an introduction to working with variables in many forms.
 This course emphasizes data organization and analysis, numerical patterns as a means of understanding functions, as well as solving and graphing equations.
 Students will learn to express mathematical relationships graphically, symbolically, and verbally.
 Additional topics include linear functions, linear inequalities, systems of equations, matrix solutions, polynomials, quadratic functions and quadratic equations.
-Graphing calculator required.
-The textbook is Pearson Hall Algebra 1.

 Geometry: Geometry focuses students on understanding the properties and relationships that govern shape and size in our everyday lives.
 Beginning with an introduction to logical thinking, topics in geometry include angles, arcs, chords, parallel lines and transversals, triangles, polygons, circles, area, surface area, volume, rotation, transformation, and optimization.
 Proofs are used throughout the course to encourage students to think logically and sequentially.
-Geometric patterns and special theorems that are useful throughout a student's math career are also covered.
-Graphing calculator required.
-The textbook is Pearson Hall Geometry.